WorldOfZero/dotcom/web/content/posts/modular-board-game-table.md

 ### Modular Connectors

+> TODO: insert a picture of the modular connector

 While not required these will attach two tables together so they move together.

 | Item | Use | Amount | Link |